The Eviction Process in Massachusetts

 Only a licensed, bonded, insured mover may be hired for an eviction move-out.

-The moving company will probably cost more than $1,000.
+The moving company will probably cost at least $1,000.
+Shop around.
+Some movers have charged as little as $500 per room, others have $3,000 minimums.
 The constable or sheriff will cost around $300.
-Storage of tenant property, if they haven't not selected a new residence, will cost around $750.
+Storage of tenant property, if they have not selected a new residence, will cost at least $750.

 Total Costs and Time